cmignacio/MotorPH-OOP-Group-12/README.md

 ## OOP Implementation Highlights

+### Encapsulation
+- Employee attributes are declared as `private`.
+- Access to data is controlled through public getter and setter methods.
+- Internal data structures are protected from direct modification.

 ### Abstraction
 - `Employee` is implemented as an abstract class.
 - Payroll behavior is enforced through abstract methods.